cgraamans/sockey/README.md

 - Create a controller
 - Emit something from the controller / Action stuff in the database via a model

-See the included [example.js / example-keytest ](https://github.com/cgraamans/sockey/tree/master/server/controllers) controllers.
+See the included [example.js / example-keytest](https://github.com/cgraamans/sockey/tree/master/server/controllers) controllers.

 Good things to watch out for when programming:

 - Returning Timers via the dataCallback variable for closure
-- leave the _auth.js controller alone.
-Only remove if you also remove the route.

 Nice to know: